mathjax/MathJax-docs/server/components.rst

 ################################

-It is possible to use MathJax in a node application in essentially the same was that it is used in a browser.
+It is possible to use MathJax in a node application in essentially the same way that it is used in a browser.
 In particular, you can load MathJax components and configure MathJax using a global :js:data:`MathJax` object and load a :ref:`combined component
 <combined-components>` file or the :ref:`startup-component` component